Fishermen and Other Businesses

 Step 2: Immediately quarantine, as needed.
 See traveler quarantine requirements.

 Step 3: Educate yourself and your employees of the City’s COVID-19 Emergency Rules.
-If you will be at the harbor for any amount of time, also see the Harbor COVID Operations Plan and State Health Mandate 17 for vessels.
+If you will be at the harbor for any amount of time, see the Harbor COVID Operations Plan, as well as Health Advisory No. 4 Appendix 2 for Independent Commercial Vessels and Health Advisory No. 4 Appendix 3 Protective Plan for Independent Commercial Harvesters.

 Step 4: File a Mutual Aid Agreement and associated health assessment form with the City within 72 hours of arrival.
 Send forms via email to email@example.com